 The key is being able to identify specific products that you understand the value of, buy those products cheap and then resell them for a lot more.
 The more focused you can be on the specific products your selling, the better you get at identifying the value and what people are willing to pay for it.
 For me and my little venture, it was telecommunications hardware.

 Flipping products or an item to make some extra cash isn’t for everyone.
-But if you’re interested in learning how, read on.
+However, if you’re interested, read on.

 Here’s How to Start Flipping a Product in Three Steps